 CSOM can also occur in the presence of tympanostomy tubes, which is discussed in greater detail separately.
 (See "Tympanostomy tube otorrhea in children: Causes, prevention, and management".)

-Other conditions to consider include (see "Evaluation of otorrhea (ear discharge) in children" and "Hearing impairment in children: Etiology"):
+Other conditions that may present with otorrhea include (see "Evaluation of otorrhea (ear discharge) in children" and "Hearing impairment in children: Etiology"):

 ●Foreign body, particularly in young children with chronic drainage.
 (See "Evaluation of otorrhea (ear discharge) in children", section on 'Foreign body'.)